 Turnips (Brassica campestris L.) are a popular, cool season root crop grown in many parts of the United States.
 The greens of turnips can be eaten raw or cooked.
 Popular turnip varieties include Purple Top, White Globe, Tokyo Cross Hybrid and Hakurei.
-But what do you for a turnip gone to seed?
+But, what do you for a turnip gone to seed?
 Is it still good to eat?
-Let’s learn more about why turnips go to seed and what to do when a turnip plant bolts.
+Let’s learn why turnips go to seed and what to do when a turnip plant bolts.

 Turnip Bolting: Why Turnips Go to Seed

-Bolting is generally caused by stress.
-Stress can take the form of too little watering or poor soil.
+Bolting is generally caused by stress which can take the form of too little watering or poor soil.
 Bolting of turnips is common when the soil is void of nutrients, a problem that can be easily prevented with a little work prior to planning.

 Proper Growing Can Prevent Turnip Bolting

 One of the best ways to prevent the bolting of turnips is to practice proper planting.
-Turnips require soil that is rich in organic material and drains well.
+Turnips require soil rich in organic material.
 Spring crops need to be planted early, while fall crops develop better taste after a light frost.

-Because turnips do not transplant well, it is best to grow them from seed.
+Because turnips don’t transplant well, it’s best to grow them from seed.
 Sow the seeds 1 to 2 inches apart in rows.
 Thin to 3 inches (8 cm.) apart once seedlings are big enough to handle.

 Provide plenty of water to keep growth constant and prevent the plant from going to seed.
 Adding mulch will help with moisture as well as keeping the soil cooler.